IvMov/project-kulkis/services/applications/user-service/HELP.md

 # Read Me First
 The following was discovered as part of building this project:

-* The original package name 'home.kulkis.user-service' is invalid and this project uses 'home.kulkis.userservice' instead.
+* The original package name 'home.kulkis.userDetails-service' is invalid and this project uses 'home.kulkis.userservice' instead.

 # Getting Started